the

 altogether.

-In 1986, a group of Crib enthusiasts got together and formed the ‘FRIENDS OF
+In 1986, a group of Crib enthusiasts got together and formed the ‘ASSOCIATION

-the Society managed to re-kindle the love for the Crib and to
+the Association managed to re-kindle the love for the Crib and to

 attract no less than three hundred active members.
 During the year, even

-when Christmas is still ‘far away’, members of the Society get together to
+when Christmas is still ‘far away’, members of the Association

 discuss various aspects of the crib, listen to lectures about the history of the